Pursue Your Higher Education In One Of The Top Us Universities

 - Students must be over 18 years of age to be able to study in USA as an international student

 - International students in US on a Student Visa can work on-campus up to 20 hours/week or less during the academic terms and full-time during the academic break periods including the summertime

 - Off-campus employment requires some form of written or documented authorization issued by either the USCIS or OISS.
-And also, you must be currently in legal status and have been enrolled as an F-1 student in the US for a minimum of one academic year to be eligible for any form of off-campus employment
+Also, you must be currently in legal status and have been enrolled as an F-1 student in the US for a minimum of one academic year to be eligible for any form of off-campus employment

 Per U.S. government regulations, only married spouses can obtain a dependent visa status.
 The student, scholar or employee can add a dependent spouse to his or her record, and the spouse can then obtain a dependent visa status (F-2, J-2 or H-4).
 These dependent statuses do have certain restrictions.

 USA Student Visa Requirements (F1 Visa)

-You will generally need the following for your US Student Visa application:
+You will generally need the following for your USA Study Visa application:

 - A valid passport with a validity date at least six months beyond your period of stay